 The Effect of Parental Rural-to-Urban Migration on Children’s Cognitive Skill Formation (Job Market Paper)

 Large-scale rural-to-urban economic migration in developing countries leaves millions of rural-origin children growing up separated from their migrant parents.
 Due to the limited parent-child interaction, parental migration poses developmental challenges for left-behind children.
 This paper develops a structural model of household migration to evaluate the effects of parental migration decisions on the dynamics of children’s cognitive skill formation from birth until the end of the developmental stage at age 14.
 I estimate the model using micro-level data from the Indonesia Family Life Survey via simulated maximum likelihood.
-I find that children’s cognitive skill formation is sensitive to the duration of parental migration: being left behind one year during childhood reduces cognitive skill rank by 0.53 percentiles per year.
+I find that children’s cognitive skill formation is sensitive to the duration of parental migration: being left behind for one year during childhood reduces cognitive skill by 0.02 standard deviations per year.
 I also find that there is a 0.30 standard deviations increase in left-behind children’s skills at the end of the developmental stage if their parents had not left them.
 Using the estimated model, I simulate a series of counterfactual migration policies.
 I show that migration policies that incentivize family migration with their children to urban destinations are effective in fostering children’s cognitive development: an annual migration subsidy of $150 lifts children’s cognitive skill by 0.14 standard deviations.

 Ex Ante Evaluation of the Effect of Migration Policy on Children’s Cognitive Achievements